DenWaritthon/lab1_mobile_ackermann/README.md

 1. **Heading Error**: The difference between the vehicle's orientation and the desired path's heading direction.
 2. **Cross-Track Error** (CTE): The lateral distance from the vehicle to the reference path.

-Typically, the stanley controller operates in the constant linear velocity and adjust the steering angle as:
+Typically, the stanley controller operates in the constant linear velocity and adjust the steering angle as $(17)$:

 $$\delta = (\theta_p - \theta) +\arctan( \frac{ke}{v} )$$